lustre/element

 ) -> Element(a)

 A general function for constructing any kind of element.
-In most cases you will want to use the lustre/element/html instead but this function is particularly handing when constructing custom elements, either from your own Lustre components or from external JavaScript libraries.
+In most cases you will want to use the lustre/element/html instead but this function is particularly handy when constructing custom elements, either from your own Lustre components or from external JavaScript libraries.

 • area